bootdotdev/blog/content/python/python-vs-julia.md

 Since Python is more widely used, it is a safer bet if you’re just starting to learn to program.
 Due to its crushing popularity and very versatile uses, there are an unparalleled amount of tutorials for Python.
 You’re more likely to find one that you like as well as one that uses examples that interest you.

-## Julia versus Python: Machine Learning
+## Is Python or Julia better for machine learning?

 Julia’s main advantage over Python when it comes to machine learning is speed.
 Julia is out-of-the-box more performant than Python alone.
 However, with optimized interpreters and various packages, Python can come to compete with Julia.
 Julia has the distinct advantage of being specifically designed with machine learning and data analytics in mind.
 In machine learning, speed makes Julia the winner.
 But Python’s flexibility can make it more useful if you don’t have rigid speed requirements.